taiporto/design-system-challenge/README.md

 This project is built with Vite and Yarn.
 To run it, follow these steps:

 1. Use `nvm`, `asdf`, or any other Node version management (including just installing the correct Node version from the [website](https://nodejs.org/en/download)) to ensure your Node.js version is `20.9.0`
-2. Install Yarn globally if you don't have it
+2. Install Yarn globally if you don't have it by running `npm install yarn -g`.
 3. Run `yarn --version` to check the version that the project is using.
-The `.yarn/yarn-4.0.1.cjs` file should ensure that the newest Yarn is used, but if you don't see `4.0.1` as the result of the `yarn --version` command, check the [Troubleshooting](#troubleshooting) section to check how to solve it.
+The `.yarn/yarn-4.0.1.cjs` file should ensure that the newest Yarn is used, but if you don't see `4.0.1` as the result of the `yarn --version` command, check the [Troubleshooting](#troubleshooting) section to understand how to solve it.
-4. Run `yarn install` to install all the packages
+4. Run `yarn install` to install all the packages.

 ### Running Storybook

 Run `yarn run storybook`.
-Storybook should be available at `http://localhost:6006/`.
+Storybook should be available at [`http://localhost:6006/`](http://localhost:6006/).

 ### Running the index page

-The index page provides a minimal structure to render the TreeView component outside of the Storybook environment.
-To check it out, run:
+Run `yarn dev`.
+The index page provides a minimal structure to render the TreeView component outside of a Storybook environment.

-`yarn dev`

-The page should be available at `http://127.0.0.1:3000/`
+It should be available at [`http://127.0.0.1:3000/`](http://127.0.0.1:3000/).

 ## Troubleshooting